theborakompanioni/azure-docs.de-de/articles/security/security-health-care-solution.md

 <properties
-   pageTitle="Praktische Anleitung zur Entwicklung sicherer Lösungen für das Gesundheitswesen in Azure | Microsoft Azure" description=" In diesem Artikel erfahren Sie, wie Sie mithilfe der konfigurierbaren Azure-Dienste und -Features die Sicherheit von Lösungen für das Gesundheitswesen verbessern. " services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="A practical guide to designing secure health care solutions in Azure | Microsoft Azure" description=" This article helps you understand how to improve security for your health care solutions by using the Azure services and features that you configure. " services="security" documentationCenter="na" authors="TomShinder"